 Final Thoughts

 Mould thrives best under specific conditions that ensure it has all the moisture, warmth, and nutrients for growth.
-It requires humidity levels to be high, usually above 60%.
-It needs moisture to replicate and disperse.
-Warm temperature, anywhere from 77-86 °F or 25-30 °C, is ideal for it to grow further.
+It requires high humidity levels, usually above 60%, and moisture to replicate and disperse.
+Warm temperatures, anywhere from 77-86 °F or 25-30 °C, are ideal for mold to grow further.
 Furthermore, mold can continue to feed on organic matter such as wood, paper, and even dust, allowing it to grow over any surface.
-Unhealthy ventilation and dark, damp areas also give rise to most instances of mold development.
-These factors that cause the uncontrolled growth of mold—reduction in moisture, better airflow, and a clean environment—can easily counteract mold growth.